MarineRoboticsGroup/SwarmRobot/README.md

 ### ROS Wrapper for Intel RealSense Devices
 -------------------------------------------------------

 The Intel RealSense is a great camera for high quality RGB and depth streams for 3D scanning and video capture.
-The integrated IMU sensor allows for improved navigation capabilities.
+The integrated IMU sensor allows for improved navigation capabilities and motion tracking, useful for any SLAM testing.
 We went with the RealSense 435i for its global shuttering and larger field of view.
 (Full workbench can be found at https://github.com/IntelRealSense/realsense-ros)

 LibRealSense supported version: v2.29.0 (see [realsense2_camera release notes](https://github.com/IntelRealSense/realsense-ros/releases))